Yorkshire cycling website

 Main car park at Swinsty Moor Plantation

-Parking is at the car park on the edge of the Swinsty Moor Plantation, on the south side of Fewston Embankment.
+Parking is at the car park on the edge of the Swinsty Moor Plantation, on the south side of Fewston Embankment (entrance marked P on the map).
 The car park has toilets, and in the summer, there's sometimes an ice cream van.
-There is a height barrier, so for vehicles with bikes on the roof, for example, Yorkshire Water suggest their equestrian/cycle users car park as an alternative (marked 1 on their map).
-The entrance is a few metres up North Lane towards Timble.
+There is a height barrier, so for vehicles with bikes on the roof, Yorkshire Water suggest their equestrian/cycle users' car park (entrance marked P2).
+Really, it's just one car park, divided by a fence, and with two entrances.
+The equestrian/cycle entrance is a few metres up North Lane towards Timble.

 Equestrian/cycle users' car park entrance